davidedomini/ScaRLib-report/docs/03-domain/knowledgeCrunching.md

     Regarding the learning algorithm, is the implementation of the DQN algorithm enough?
 Is there a need to implement other algorithms?

 <span style="color: #79a355">**Domain expert**</span>:
     DQN is a very generic learning algorithm and it performs well on a wide range of tasks, so it is optimal as a default algorithm for the framework.
-However, the framework should offer the possibility to add new algorithms in an agile way.
+However, the framework should offer the possibility to add new algorithms.

 **Question 9**